CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks: Chain-of-Thought(CoT)-Self-Instruct

 \subsection{Synthetic Instruction Creation via CoT}

 The process of CoT-Self-Instruct data creation starts with a small set of seed instructions as the instruction pool.
 Multiple instructions are sampled at random from the instruction pool, and then used to few-shot prompt a language model to generate a series of intermediate reasoning steps, followed by a new instruction.
-Unlike standard Self-Instruct \citep{wang2022self} which directly prompts the model to write new instructions given a list of seed instructions, each time we show the LLM an $N$-shot set of sample instructions, we first ask it to carefully analyze the given instructions, such as domain, complexity and purpose.
-After analyzing the seed instructions, reflecting on what makes them high quality prompts, the LLM is prompted to reason step by step to come up with a plan to generate a new self-contained instruction that is of similar quality and complexity as the given seed instructions, and ultimately to output the final synthetic instruction satisfying these requirements in a strict answer format.
+Unlike standard Self-Instruct \citep{wang2022self}, which prompts the model to directly write new instructions given a list of seed instructions, we first ask the model to carefully analyze the given instructions, such as their domain, complexity and purpose, and to reflect on what makes them high-quality instructions.
+After this analysis, the LLM then reasons step-by-step to come up with a plan to generate a new self-contained instruction that is of similar quality and complexity as the given seed instructions, and ultimately outputs the final synthetic instruction satisfying these requirements in a strict answer format.

-\paragraph{Verifiable reasoning tasks} For reasoning tasks where there is a deterministic answer which we can compare against to generate verifiable rewards during training, we instruct the LLM to use reasoning to generate both an instruction and the verifiable target.
-The prompt we used for CoT-Self-Instruct on reasoning tasks is given in \autoref{fig:cot-self-instruct-reason-prompt}.
+\paragraph{Verifiable reasoning tasks} For reasoning tasks where there is a deterministic answer which we can compare against to generate verifiable rewards during training, we instruct the LLM to use reasoning to generate both an instruction and its verifiable answer at the same time.
+This allows the model to simultaneously solve the problem while creating it step-by-step, which can be easier than solving the final problem directly.
+The prompt we used for CoT-Self-Instruct on reasoning tasks is given in \autoref{fig:cot-self-instruct-reason-prompt}, which has a strict formatting rule to allow easy separation of an instruction from its target answer.